The Jordan Charitable Foundation

 Overview

 The Jordan Charitable Foundation is a UK-registered charity established in December 1995 that makes grants to organisations helping young people with potential but poor prospects transform their lives by fostering their desire and confidence to learn, achieve and earn.
-The foundation is structured as a private grant-making trust with an unusually high charitable spending ratio of 96.69%, indicating that nearly all income goes directly to grant-making rather than administration.
-With charitable expenditure of £4.83 million in the 2024 financial year and total income of £4.2 million (primarily from investments), this is a well-established funder operating with minimal overhead.
+The foundation is structured as a private grant-making trust operating with minimal overhead.
+With charitable expenditure of £4.83 million and total income of £4.2 million (primarily from investments) in its most recent accounts, this is a well-established funder.
 The foundation maintains a low public profile with no website and limited publicly available information about its grant-making activities.

 Funding Priorities